November 2024 Amsterdam riots: 7 November: before the match

-After the match
+7-8 November: after the match

-After the game, Maccabi supporters moved to the city centre.
+After the game, which Ajax won 5-0, Maccabi supporters moved to the city centre.
 They were allowed to leave at the same time as the Ajax supporters so that they would blend in.
 A large group of supporters were escorted to the metro by police without major incident, although the Israeli fans were filmed singing anti-Arab songs.